New Order (band): Influences and style

-According to a staff-written AllMusic history, the band are regarded as "the first alternative dance" music group, having "fused icy, gloomy post-punk with Kraftwerk-style synth-pop".
-They have also been labelled as synth-pop, post-punk, new wave, dance-rock, electronic rock, and electronica.
+New Order is known to incorporate elements of both rock and dance music, as showcased by the songs "Temptation" (1982), "Blue Monday" (1983), and "True Faith" (1987).
+According to AllMusic, the band is considered "the first alternative dance" music group, having "fused icy, gloomy post-punk with Kraftwerk-style synth-pop".
+Critics have also described the band as synth-pop, post-punk, alternative rock, new wave, dance-rock, electronic rock, and electronica.